 The number one way I stretch our travel budget is by leveraging points and miles I earn through credit card use.

-Right now one of my favorite travel cards (Capital One Venture Rewards) is offering a 75,000-mile bonus that is easy to use towards a Disney vacation!
+Right now one of my favorite travel cards card_name is offering a great welcome bonus.

 How Do Capital One Rewards Miles Work?

 What I like most about Capital One Rewards Miles is how easy they are to use.

 In fact, they might be the easiest to use of all reward program miles.

 My preferred way to use miles is to “erase” travel purchases I make with the card.

 I just use my Capital One card to purchase my hotel, flight, or park tickets, then I use miles to get reimbursed for the travel expense.

 Learn how to use miles for travel statement credit next.